HypeHound/downpay-docs/docs/initial-setup/install_video_series.md

 <p>

 #### Now that we have our first product with a deposit, we will enable theme blocks to display deposits on the storefront.

+For 2.0 themes, enable our blocks using the in-app onboarding guide or follow this video:

 <ReactPlayer controls url='https://hypehound-public.s3.amazonaws.com/Downpay_blocks.mp4'/>

+For legacy themes, enable our app embed using the in-app onboarding guide found on the Downpay overview screen.

 For detailed instructions, review [Installing Downpay to themes](/installing-to-themes)
 </p>